We believe that all children are musical.

 CLASS OVERVIEW:

-FAMILY MUSIC (30 minutes weekly, adult & child-Infant to 4.5 years):
+FAMILY MUSIC (30 minutes weekly, adult & child-Infant to 4 years) &

 -Bouncing: helps the child to experience a steady beat in their whole body

--Finger Plays: works to develop the child’s self expression through the use of their fingers and
+-Finger Plays: works to develop the child’s self expression through the use of their fingers and the various movements of which they are capable, develops small motor

 -Body Awareness: creates an awareness of the body as a whole and it’s response to